Andy Shallal: Murals

 Shallal painted the mural at the headquarters of the Institute for Policy Studies on 16th street NW, which depicts the story of IPS and social movements in which it has been involved.
 The mural is several hundred square feet and wraps around a 50-seat, square meeting room.
 Featured in the mural are the Rev. Martin Luther King Jr., Benjamin Spock and the late Minnesota Senator Paul Wellstone.
 Also included are Chilean diplomat and IPS fellow Orlando Letelier and his assistant Ronni Moffitt, who were killed by a car bomb on Embassy Row in 1976.
 The mural depicts former Chilean dictator Augusto Pinochet weeping into a handkerchief.
 As an IPS board member, Shallal painted the mural as a gift to the Institute.

 Shallal painted the civil rights movement-themed mural at Busboys and Poets, called Peace in Struggle Wall.
 He refuses to sign the civil rights mural at Busboys, saying this would be a "final gesture" that would preclude him from making revisions later.
 All of the Busboys and Poets locations feature an original mural by Shallal.

 Shallal's most recent mural, created in August 2013, is at the new Anthony Bowen YMCA, where he is a board member.
 The mural honors the legacy of the U St Corridor and Anthony Bowen.

-2014 Mayoral campaign
+2014 mayoral campaign

-On November 8, 2013, he formally announced his candidacy for Mayor of Washington.
-Andy has been referred to as the Bill de Blasio of D.C. mayoral candidates and was endorsed by actor Danny Glover and writers George Pelecanos and Barbara Ehrenreich.
+On November 8, 2013, he formally announced his candidacy for mayor of Washington, D.C.
+He was referred to as the Bill de Blasio of D.C. mayoral candidates and was endorsed by actor Danny Glover and writers George Pelecanos and Barbara Ehrenreich.
 He finished fifth with 3,196 votes or 3.3% of the total.